johnnyxmas/ScanCannon/README.md

 Handles the enumeration of large networks, including banner grabbing & OS / service version guessing at high speed.
 Uses masscan to quickly identify open ports, then calls nmap to gain details on the systems / services listening on those ports.
 Data is stored in both masscan & nmap standard outputs, as well as a few other grepable intermediary files that include identified domains & subdomains, all nicely organized into per-network directories to make your boss think you know what you're doing.

-CHANGELOG FOR v0.94F:
+CHANGELOG FOR v0.95:

-* Fixed issue with bruteforce-able hosts not being enumerated under certain circumstances
+* Fixed issue with some final catalogue files being generated

-CHANGELOG FOR v0.93:

-* Automatic iptables backup \ restore (iptables mod needed for masscan)
-* UDP nmap scan on interesting ports for all up hosts (masscan is TCP-only)
-* Generate lists of hosts listening on commonly-bruteforced ports such as 21, 445 & 3389
-* Corrected issue where full list of all up hosts & ports was not generated

 TO-DO: